turnerbenjamin/pl-400-revision-notes/README.md

 ## Overview

 Revision notes and code resources for the MS PL-400 exam.
+These are a work in progress and have lots of gaps and inaccuracies.

 ## Resource Notes